-The BBC’s political debate programme, Question Time, has been broadcast from Plymouth University’s new performing arts building, The House.
+The BBC’s political debate programme, Question Time, has been broadcast from the University of Plymouth's new performing arts building, The House.

 Hosted by presenter David Dimbleby, an audience of around 150 people were able to pose questions about subjects including public sector cuts and MPs' salaries to a panel of guests from the worlds of politics and media.